RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon EC2

+- stop -> ebs kept

 - Hibernate:

+  save the RAM state, < 150GB, < 60days

   To **preserve contents of the instance's memory** whenever the instance is unavailable.

-- Auto scaling groups can not span multi region

 - **Amazon EC2 Auto Scaling lifecycle hooks**